 The Second Fiddle is where great country music and friendly folks come together.
 This honky-tonk, located on lower Broadway, is all about tradition and offers live country music seven days a week from local Nashville artists.
 When you visit The Second Fiddle, you’ll feel right at home.

 Honky Tonk Central

-Considering it takes up three stories and a full corner of prime downtown real estate, it’s hard to miss Honky Tonk Central as you’re cruising down Broadway.
-This place also stands out by offering a different live band on each floor, incredible views of Lower Broad, and an electric energy from top to bottom.
+Considering it takes up three stories and a full corner of prime Downtown real estate, it’s hard to miss Honky Tonk Central as you’re cruising down Broadway.
+This place also stands out by offering a different live band on each floor, incredible views of Lower Broadway, and electric energy from top to bottom.
 (If you need more convincing, it’s Kathie Lee and Hoda–approved!)

 Nudie’s lays claim to the longest bar in Nashville—it’s 100 feet long and decorated with thousands of silver dollars—but this honky-tonk’s bragging rights don’t stop there.
 Grab a drink and gawk at millions of dollars of country music memorabilia made by Nudie Cohn, who dressed megastars like Johnny Cash, Hank Williams, and Elvis Presley.